 Field Description Dial ports reserved for notifications This field specifies the number of dial ports that you allocate for exclusive use by the notifications feature for the ops view.
 Dial ports that you allocate in this window are not used by the dial-in/invite feature.
-The dial-pool number of ports that you configure i this window are allocated for blast notification.
-These sessions are typically short in duration and play out short messages and then exit.
+The dial-pool number of ports that you configure in this window are allocated for blast notification.
+Blast notifications are sessions that are typically short in duration and play out short messages; then, exit.
 The dial ports that Cisco IPICS uses for the notifications feature are allocated from the ops view of the policy that includes the notification action (the ops view of the user who created the policy).
 Note The number of ports that you allocate in this window cannot exceed the number of dial ports that may be allocated from the SYSTEM ops view.
 Dial ports reserved for dial-in/invite or notifications Display only-This number represents the total number of dial ports that are available for both the dial-in/invite and notification features.
-Ports are allocated from the total number of licensed dial port that are assigned to the ops view.
-This field displays the number of remaining dial ports after subtracting the ports that were configure for both the dial-in/invite and notification features For information about how to configure dial ports, see the "Allocating Dial Ports for the Dial-In/Invit and Notification Features" section on page 6-29.
+If you do not allocate all of the licensed dial ports specifically for dial-in/dial-out or notifications, Cisco IPICS allocates the remainder of the licensed dial ports to this field.
+This field displays the number of remaining dial ports after subtracting the ports that were configured for both the dial-in/invite and notification features.
+For information about how to configure dial ports, see the "Allocating Dial Ports for the Dial-In/Invite and Notification Features" section on page 6-28.

 Be aware that when you allocate the number of ports in your dial pool, this number should match the number of outbound/inbound ports that are available on the gateway.
 The available physical ports should match the total number of outbound and inbound calls.
-For more information about allocating dial ports, see the "Allocating Dial Ports for the Dial-In/Invite and Notification Features" section on page 6-29.
+For more information about allocating dial ports, see the "Allocating Dial Ports for the Dial-In/Invite and Notification Features" section on page 6-28.